opvious/abaca/README.md

 ### Response type inference

-`yasdk` automatically narrows the types of responses according to the request's `'accept'` header and response code.
+`abaca` automatically narrows the types of responses according to the request's `'accept'` header and response code.
 When the header is omitted, it uses the SDK's default (similar to request typing above):